 When the Portuguese crews of the 1400s sailed from Lisbon to discover the world, they faced many dangers that tested their bravery.

 Adamastor was a scary mythical figure who resided in the Indian Ocean and made life very difficult for the sailors who dared enter his realms by going around the Cape of Storms (later named Cape of Good Hope).
-This giant was an inspiration for some Portuguese authors as Camões who wrote about its encounter with Vasco da Gama in his famous epic “Os Lusíadas”.
+This giant was an inspiration for some Portuguese authors as Luís de Camões who wrote about Vasco da Gama’s encounter with it, in his famous epic “Os Lusíadas”.

 To our beloved poet, the meeting with this gigantic force of nature represented the Portuguese ability to overcome fear and conquer the unknown, and also the power of love hidden inside even the most horrific creatures.